naninovel/docs/docs/en/guide/integration-options.md

 ## Other Options

-There are multiple other features (state outsourcing, services overriding, custom serialization, resource and configuration providers, etc), which could be situationally helpful when integrating the engine with another systems; check out rest of the guide for more information.
-Consider investigating the available [configuration options](/guide/configuration) as well; some feature may not be described in the guide, but still be handy for integration purposes.
+There are multiple other features (state outsourcing, service overriding, custom serialization, resource and configuration providers, etc.) that can be useful when integrating the engine with other systems.
+Check the rest of the guide for more information.
+Consider investigating the available [configuration options](/guide/configuration) as well; some features may not be described in the guide but can still be handy for integration.

-If you feel some engine API or system is lacking in extendability and requiring source code modification in order to integrate, please [contact the support](/support/#naninovel-support) — we'll consider improving it.
+If you feel some engine API or system lacks extendability and requires source code modification to integrate, please [contact the support](/support/#naninovel-support) — we'll consider improving it.

 ::: tip EXAMPLE
 Check [integration sample](/guide/samples#integration) where Naninovel is used as both drop-in dialogue for a 3D adventure game and a switchable standalone novel mode.